lionbrush/3d-ai/introduction.md

 ## About Me

 Hello!
 My name is HAJ, and I’m currently working on integrating AI into 3D modeling, animation, and design workflows.
 With a background as a 3d generalist, I’m excited to explore how AI can streamline and enhance the creative process in 3D art, animation, & VFX.
-You can see some of my work on my website at [www.lionbrush.com](https://www.lionbrush.com). :LION: :BRUSH:
+You can see some of my work on my website at [www.lionbrush.com](https://www.lionbrush.com). :TIGER: :BRUSH:

 ## Project Overview